andyfraser/shop-demo/README.md

 **Rendering:** Controllers fetch data and call `Renderer::render('template_name', ['var' => $val])`.
 The renderer extracts the data array, auto-injects shared vars (`$current_user`, `$cart_count`, `$nav_tree`), and wraps the template with `header.php` / `footer.php`.
 Admin pages use `Renderer::adminRender()`.

-**Database:** SQLite via PDO. `Database::getConnection()` returns the singleton; the schema runs automatically on first connection.
+**Database:** Support for SQLite and MySQL via PDO. `Database::getConnection()` returns the singleton; the appropriate schema (`sqlite_schema.sql` or `mysql_schema.sql`) runs automatically on first connection.
 Additive column migrations also run on init so existing databases are upgraded without data loss.
 A `settings` table stores editable key/value pairs read via `SettingsService`, which falls back to built-in defaults if a key is not yet in the database.

 **Session cart:** Stored in `$_SESSION['cart']` as `[product_id => quantity]`, managed entirely by `CartService`.